paolostabile/paolostabile/README.md

 <img width=100% src="https://capsule-render.vercel.app/api?type=waving&color=3F51B5&section=footer"/>

 # About Me:
-Experienced Software Developer with over four years of dedicated service in the IT industry.
-Proficient in .NET development, cloud solutions and cybersecurity while also excelling in leadership and organization.
-Known for a direct, passionate, and ambitious approach which drives success in every project.
+Experienced Senior Software Developer with over five years of dedicated work in the IT industry.

+Proficient in .NET ecosystem while also excelling in leadership and organization.

-In addition to my industry experience, I serve as an Assistant Lecturer at VSITE, where I contribute to the education and development of students and aspiring professionals.
+In addition to my industry experience, I work as an Assistant Lecturer at VSITE, where I contribute in education of students and aspiring professionals.

-My multidisciplinary expertise and management background enable me to grasp the bigger picture while maintaining attention to detail.
-As a grounded and communicative individual, I foster collaborative environments to achieve goals efficiently.

-I firmly believe in the power of discipline and strong work ethics to propel career growth.

-Beyond my professional endeavors, I am deeply passionate about computers, education, music and water polo.

 Open to remote opportunities worldwide, feel free to connect via LinkedIn or email.